COVID-19 Vaccine for Children

 - Do I need to receive a COVID-19 vaccine if I have been previously infected with COVID-19?

 Yes.
 The CDC recommends that even people previously infected with COVID-19 be vaccinated.
 This is because the immunity from vaccination appears to be more reliable than the immunity from natural infection.
-You can choose to delay your vaccination until 90 days after your infection, because you can be fairly confident your immunity from the infection will last that long.
+It is safe to get the vaccine as soon as you feel better and are out of isolation from COVID 19 infection.
+But you can choose to delay your vaccination until 90 days after your infection, because you can be fairly confident your immunity from the infection will last that long.

 - Can I get the COVID-19 vaccine if I am pregnant?